 She had regular sessions with a psychotherapist in Sydney for 2 years.
 The sessions were helpful and she did make some progress, but she was still withdrawn and working below her potential – as many people would expect of a person who is chronically depressed.

 She came to see me and, after having regular sessions with me for just over a year, she was promoted to team-leader.
 A few months later she started training another worker, and she has recently been chosen to represent her company at management level in national conferences.

-The Sydney psychotherapist she worked with previously saw a person suffering from chronic depression and, with the very best of intentions, focused on treating her depression.
+The therapist she worked with previously saw a person suffering from chronic depression and, with the very best of intentions, focused on treating her depression.
 The therapy sessions were helpful, but didn’t go far enough.